 - At this moment, the Data Validation window pops out.
 Select List in the Allow box and type the Student Name in the Source

 - Now, insert a textbox in cell B7, as we mentioned in Method 1.
 To establish the link of the cell input, the formula below.

 Now the textbox is attached with cell B5.

-However, if you changed the value from the dropdown the textbox will change accordingly.
+However, if you change the value from the dropdown, the textbox will change accordingly.
 See the below GIF.

-Read More: How to Link Cells in Same Excel Worksheet (4 Quick Ways)
+Read More: How to Edit Text Box in Excel

 How to Convert TextBox to Cell in Excel

 We can also change the textbox to cell content through the VBA code.
 It is pretty simple to use the code.
 But firstly, you need to insert textboxes to the cell B5:B11 range.